chalmers-revere/opendlv.core/usecases/stable/velodyne16/recording.velodyne16.headless/README.md

 - a Dockerfile specifying the Docker images to be used
 - an environment file .env which defines an environment variable CID that is referred to by the docker-compose file
 - a VLP-16 calibration file VLP-16.xml required by the VLP-16 decoder
-- a car model file Car.objx and a simulation scenario file Track.scnx.
-They are not directly useful to this use case, however, these two files are required by the EnvironmentViewer plugin of odcockpit

 Here CID is a user-defined environment variable that specifies the cid of the UDP session established by odsupercomponent.
 In .env CID has the value 111, thus in docker-compose.yml "${CID}" resolves to 111.
-In this folder, run Docker Compose (the first command grants access to your Xserver):
+In this folder, run Docker Compose:

-    $ xhost +

     $ docker-compose up --build

-This will activate odsupercomponent, the visualization tool odcockpit, and proxy-velodyne16.
-The VLP-16 packets will be visualized as 3D point cloud in the EnvironmentViewer plugin in odcockpit.
-In EnvironmentViewer, unselect the stationary elements XYZAxes, Grid, Surroundings, AerialImage and the dynamic element EgoCar to have a clean background for the point cloud.
-By default, EnvironmentViewer uses free camera view which allows a user to do the following operations:

-- Use **W**/**S** on the keyboard to zoom in and zoom out
-- Use **A**/**D** on the keyboard to move the display window left and right
-- Drag the vertical bar on the left to adjust the perspective (the same operation can also be performed in the display window with the same effect)
-- Drag the horizontal bar at the bottom to rotate clockwise and counter-clockwise (the same operation can also be performed in the display window with the same effect)

-To stop proxy-velodyne16, run
+This will activate odsupercomponent, proxy-velodyne16 and odrecorderh264.
+To stop the recording, run

     $ docker-compose stop

 Remove the stopped containers:

     $ docker-compose rm

+After the recording, the recording files are stored at ~/recordings, including a .rec file which stores all OpenDaVINCI containers, and a .rec.mem file which stores the recording data.
+The recording file format is CID-xxx-odrecorderh264_yyy, where xxx is the cid number and yyy is the timestamp.

 Note that the value of CID defined in .env can be manually overwritten by preceding the docker-compose command with CID=xxx, where xxx is the cid number.
 For instance, the following command makes all micro-services run with cid 123 instead of 111: